 Serap’s journey with Cacao began in 2011 with a life-changing encounter with the Spirit of Cacao.
 This was followed by an intense study of global resources, sacred plant medicine, energetic healing and Earth inspired wisdom from across many cultures.

-Whilst working for Earthbeat Foundation Serap focussed on the development of sustainable value chains for ethical mining practices of precious metals.
+In 2011, Serap focussed on the development of sustainable value chains for ethical mining practices of precious metals.
 She concentrated her energies on the economic, ecological and energetic principles of gold and other global resources, in particular the impact that acquiring them had on the Earth.
-After leaving the foundation she founded Cacao Mama as a healing enterprise in Berlin to honour the Spirit & lovingly advocate The Art of Cacao.
+After leaving the foundation she founded Cacao Mama and the Earth School as healing enterprises to honour the Plant Kingdom and learn how to be in Ceremony with Spirit and Pachamama.

-Serap is an Earth speaker, traveller, healer, student of the inner gold path and guardian of the Cacao Spirit.
-Her Earth-Heart beats through her offerings and she is devoted to a life of intention, cosmic balance and establishing a re-connection with Mother Earth.
-She is dedicated to offering finely tuned healing experiences in order to assist others in aligning with their inner gold, the star codes and the Heartbeat of all Creation.
+Serap is a medicine woman, Earth speaker, traveller, healer, student of the inner gold path and guardian of the Cacao Spirit.
+Her medicine hearts beats in rhythm with Mother Earth.
+She is dedicated to offering finely tuned healing experiences in order to assist others in aligning with their inner gold.

 My liaison with cacao has begun in 2011.
 My flatmate who just discovered the benefits of cacao, was literally crazy about it.
 It was a time of making raw vegan in-house chocolate.
 I couldn't wait to have a first big bite in the morning.
 I’m a sensitive and spiritual person.
 What happened next was beyond expectation: I entered a spiritual realm to receive a full picture of the global flow of cacao and profit-based conditions that surround the plant.
 This experience was my first encounter with the magic of cacao and marked my initiation into the plant-world.